srinidhi1404/srinidhi1404/README.md

 #### This is Srinidhi 😃.

-- 👩‍💻 I worked at Accenture as Java Developer and Data Engineer for 2.9 years.
 - 🕮 I'm currently pursuing Masters at Northwest Missouri State University
 - 🔭 I’m currently working on being a better version of myself 😛
 - 🌱 I’m currently learning many things